After fighting for Ukraine, Lomachenko fights again in ring

 “I don’t have any regrets at all,” he said.
 “Everything happens the way they’re supposed to happen.”

 Nor does he worry that the likelihood of regaining the belts will be tougher now that Haney has them.
-Lomachenko is small for the 135-pound weight class and would have to beat a skilled, naturally bigger man, just as Lopez was.
+Lomachenko is small for the 135-pound weight class and would have to beat a skilled, naturally bigger man, similar to Lopez.

-“The sweeter the victory shall be,” Lomachenko said with a smile.
+“The sweeter the victory shall be,” said Lomachenko, with a smile.

 More AP boxing: https://apnews.com/hub/boxing and https://twitter.com/AP_Sports